EMDR THERAPY

 Sometimes, traditional talk therapy feels like it only touches the surface.
 You understand why you feel the way you do, but your body still reacts as if the danger is happening right now.

-EMDR (Eye Movement Desensitization and Reprocessing) is a specialized, research-backed approach designed to help the brain heal from trauma.
+EMDR (Eye Movement Desensitization and Reprocessing) is a specialized, research-backed treatment designed to help the brain and body heal from trauma.
 Instead of just talking about the past, EMDR targets how those memories are stored in your nervous system.

 Beyond "Big T" Trauma

-The Goal: We aren't erasing the memory; we are removing its "battery."
+The Goal: We aren't erasing the memory, we’re removing its "battery."